filip373/access/README.md

 You can find sample group here: https://github.com/netguru/access-permissions-sample/blob/master/google_groups/sample-group.yml

-Remember that anywhere within the app, users are referened by their data file name and not emails or logins.
+Remember that anywhere within the app, users are referenced by their data file name and not emails or logins.

 #### Adding group aliases